Capacity Building Grants

 - Request must show potential to contribute to long-term organizational effectiveness.

 - Board membership numbers within the range specified by their bylaws.

 - Staff members who are willing to commit their time and resources, are open to change and believe the grant will further their mission.

 - Grant seekers will receive email confirmation when the Letter of Inquiry (LOI) and supporting documents are received.
-AFF Staff may request additional information.
+Ausherman Family Foundation Staff may request additional information.

 - The request will be presented to the Grants Committee Trustees.

 - The request may then be presented to the full Board of Trustees.
 The board may deny the request or plan for a site visit if deemed necessary.

-- AFF Staff will contact the organization to advise if a full application is needed prior to the site visit.
+- Ausherman Family Foundation Staff will contact the organization to advise if a full application is needed prior to the site visit.